All Episodes

 If we vote for this guy, if we support this guy, we're throwing the conservative movement overboard.

-There's a lot of never Trumpers that think that, that they would deal conservatism a mortal blow if they were to compromise their beliefs and support Trump.
+That they would deal conservatism a mortal blow if they were to compromise their beliefs and support Trump.

-But in this set of circumstances, where conservatism is not the most important thing at stake, watch me get savaged for that.
+But in this set of circumstances where conservatism is not the most important thing at stake, watch me get savaged for that.

 But to a lot of people, conservatism is the most important thing at stake.